bitmovin/bitmovin-analytics-collector-roku/README.md

 ## Optional

 To improve analytics data collection, call `setAnalyticsConfig` before the `initializePlayer` of the adapters.
 Here you can set additional information like, video title, custom data and so on.
-See the example below for a full set up:
+See the example below for a full setup:

 ### Bitmovin player collector